 Import the image

-From the Manage > Quick Deploy dashboard in the service, expand Master Images on the right.
+From the Manage > Quick Deploy dashboard, expand Master Images on the right.

 Click Import Image.